Else Kek, Chair

 After encountering diverse cultural experiences in Glasgow, she feels even more appreciating of her own rich and unique 5000-year Chinese history and always seeks chances to fulfil her ambitions.
 Cici used to be a member of the Martial Art Club in China and she really enjoyed this sport which encompasses Chinese Taoist spirituality.
 In April 2016, she was elected as an event coordinator for one of the most active Chinese societies in Glasgow, aiming to promote Chinese culture and help newly arrived Chinese students.
 Moreover, she has been teaching Chinese and promoting Chinese cultures voluntarily in Glasgow Jordanhill School since March 2016.

-Clarinda Tse has joined the Ricefield team since Jan 2016 as Business Development and Arts Administrator.
-She is a recent graduate of MLitt Fine Art (Sculpture) of Glasgow School of Art and is actively engaging in the development of art workshops of Ricefield, infusing traditional crafts with an art therapy approach in various original workshops.
-Her role involves developing sustainability for the organisation through merchandise and workshop, seeking creative talents and supporting artists with a Chinese background.
+Clarinda Tse has been involved with Ricefield since 2016, and joined the When Red, Go Green Project team in May 2018.
+She is a recent graduate of MLitt Fine Art (Sculpture) of Glasgow School of Art and is actively engaging in the development of art workshops for Ricefield, infusing traditional crafts with an art therapy approach in various original workshops.
+In her role she oversees the Reduce and Reuse sub-project.